vcb88/Brian2STDPMNIST/README.md

-# Brian 2 version source code for paper "Unsupervised Learning of Digit recognition using STDP"
+# "Unsupervised Learning of Digit recognition using STDP" in Brian2

-This small project is to translate Brian 1 code from Paper "Unsupervised learning of digit recognition using spike-timing-dependent plasticity" written by PU Diehl to Brian 2 version.
+This is a modified version of the source code for the paper:

+‘Unsupervised Learning of Digit Recognition Using Spike-Timing-Dependent Plasticity’, Diehl and Cook, (2015).

+Original code: Peter U. Diehl (https://github.com/peter-u-diehl/stdp-mnist) Updated for Brian2: zxzhijia (https://github.com/zxzhijia/Brian2STDPMNIST) Updated for Python3: sdpenguin

-## Prerequisite
+## Prerequisites

-1. Brian 2
+1. Brian2
 2. MNIST datasets, which can be downloaded from http://yann.lecun.com/exdb/mnist/.
    * The data set includes four gz files.
 Extract them after you downloaded them.